sdslabs/beast/docs/Features.md

 ### Git based source of truth

-* A single(we are currently exploring supporting multiple git repositories) and reliable source of truth for all the challenges.
+* Single or multiple git repositories as reliable source of truth for all the challenges.

 * Easy to collaborate similar to an open source application where everyone can give their reviews on your contribution.